RoseauTechnologies/Roseau_Load_Flow/doc/models/Transformer/Three_Phase_Transformer.md

 $S_3$ be the shifting matrix $\begin{pmatrix} 0 & 1 & 0 \\ 0 & 0 & 1 \\ 1 & 0 & 0 \end{pmatrix}$, and
 $S_3^T$ be its transpose.
 Also, let $0_3$ be the null vector $\begin{pmatrix} 0 \\ 0 \\ 0 \end{pmatrix}$
 and $1_3$ be the vector $\begin{pmatrix} 1 \\ 1 \\ 1 \end{pmatrix}$.
-The following matrices are used to model the windings configurations described above:
+The following matrices are used to model the winding configurations described above:

 ### Transformation matrices